Boss1000/iHomePlaylistSwitcher/README.md

 iHomePlaylistSwitcher
 =====================

-"Checks the day of the week and changes the playlist in MediaMonkey called "iHome" to whatever is configured for that day"
+"Checks the day of the week and changes the playlist in MediaMonkey called 'iHome' to whatever is configured for that day"

 Purpose
 -------